misclassified/Moka/README.md

 ## 2. Run the slack-copywriter app

 1. Navigate to the Moka directory and add your [API key](https://beta.openai.com/account/api-keys) to a newly created `.env` file.
+Name the environment variable OPENAI_API_KEY.

 2. Install libraries and dependencies: